Laws of Large Numbers for Non-Independent Random Variables on Hyperspaces with respect to the Hausdorff Metric: Introduction

 The assumption of independence of random variable sequences is a little too strong for some cases.
 Considering weaker assumption, some researchers studied limit theorems for single-valued random variable sequences.
 There are dozens of papers studying weak and strong laws of large numbers for single-valued random variables which are not independent.
 For example, Taylor 1978 in \cite{Taylor78} defined uncorrelation of random variables and obtained laws of large numbers.
-Laws of large numbers also were studied under other weaker assumptions such as positive independence, negative independence \cite{Boz,Kuc,Taylor01}, dependence \cite{Pat}.
+Jan 2021 \cite{Jan} studied the Kolmogorov strong law of large numbers for uncorrelated real-valued random variables.
+Laws of large numbers also were studied under other weaker assumptions such as positive dependence, negative dependence \cite{Boz,Kuc,Taylor01}, dependence \cite{Pat}.
 Ko \cite{Ko} obtained the strong law of large numbers for linear multi-parameter stochastic processes generated by identically distributed and negatively associated random fields.

 But for set-valued case, to our knowledge, for the law of large numbers, there is no result other than the condition of independence.
-It is also necessary and possible to study the limit behaviour of set-valued random variables which are not independent.
-The innovation of this work is that we study the law of large numbers for the sequence of set-valued random variables under weaker condition than independence.
-Firstly, by using the support function, we define the uncorrelated set-valued random variables based on the notion of single-valued case \cite{Taylor78}.
+It is also necessary and possible to study the limit behavior of set-valued random variables which are non-independent.
+Compared with the existing literature, the innovation of this paper is that the law of large numbers holds without the independence assumption of the sequence of random variables.
+Firstly, by using the support function, we define the uncorrelated set-valued random variables based on the notion of single-valued case in \cite{Taylor78}.
 Uncorrelation is weaker than independence.
-Secondly, under the assumption of uncorrelation, we shall prove the weak and strong laws of large numbers for the sequence of set-valued random variable in the sense of the Hausdorff metric $d_H$.
+Secondly, under the assumptions of uncorrelation and compactly uniform integrability, we shall prove the weak and strong laws of large numbers for the sequence of set-valued random variable in the sense of the Hausdorff metric $d_H$.

 This paper is organized as follows.
 Section \ref{author_sec:2} is about some definitions and basic results of set-valued random variables.
-Section \ref{author_sec:3} contributes to weak and strong laws of large numbers and examples.
-Section \ref{sec:4} is the concluding remark.
+Section \ref{author_sec:3} contributes to the weak law of large numbers and examples.
+Section \ref{author_sec:4} is on the strong law of large numbers.
+Section \ref{author_sec:5} gives the concluding remark.